 Posture and shape.
 How the client is holding themselves when they walk in.
 Whether the body is collapsed forward, braced back, asymmetric, settled.
 Each shape carries information about the state and the identity currently online.

 Breath.
-Where the client is breathing from (chest, belly, paradoxical), how deep, how often, and where the breath catches.
+Where the client is breathing from (chest, belly, paradoxical).
+How deep.
+How often.
+Where the breath catches.
 The breath pattern is a reliable readout of autonomic state in real time.

 Felt sense in the practitioner's own body.
-The most subtle channel and the one experienced practitioners develop over years.
+The most subtle channel.
+The one experienced practitioners build over years.
 The practitioner's own body, in the presence of the client, generates information about the client's state through co-regulation and resonance.
 A practitioner who has not learned to receive this channel is working with one hand tied.

 Somatic coaching — the practitioner skill

-Three core moves a Quantum Key Institute practitioner is trained in.
+Three core moves a QKI practitioner is trained in.

 Bringing the client's attention to the body without overwhelming it.
-A client whose nervous system is in heavy activation cannot be dropped into deep body awareness immediately — they will dissociate or escalate.
-The practitioner titrates the attention, moving slowly between body and external orientation until the client can be in the body without bracing against it.
+A client whose nervous system is in heavy activation cannot be dropped into deep body awareness right away.
+They will dissociate or escalate.
+The practitioner doses the attention.
+Moves slowly between body and external orientation until the client can be in the body without bracing against it.

 Integration.
 Somatic openings without integration are incomplete.
-The client has to land back in their life with the new state available to them, not just have a memorable session and return to the old pattern by Tuesday.
-Integration is built into how Quantum Key Institute trains the practitioner work.
+The client has to land back in their life with the new state available to them.
+Not just have a memorable session and return to the old pattern by Tuesday.
+Integration is built into how QKI trains the practitioner work.

 The Somatic Communication Process